 So even if you have given more than your $12.06 million limit, if you plan on gifting any of the above in the coming year, you will be safe from the gift tax.

 How to Report and Pay the Gift Tax

 The IRS requires you to report any gifts over the annual gift tax exclusion limit on Form 709, the United States Gift (and Generational Skipping) Tax Return.
 This form serves as a yearly record of the overage amounts of the annual gift tax exclusion.
 These overages reduce your lifetime exemption.

 You can handle the gift limit excess in 2 ways:

 - Prevent the overage from counting against your lifetime exemption by paying the 40% tax.
 In other words, you are not liable for any gift taxes until you exceed the lifetime tax exclusion.
-But, you can avoid future problems by keeping clear and accurate records of your gifts by filing Form 709.
+However, if you are in the rare category of Americans likely to give away more than $12.06 million, you can avoid future problems by keeping clear and accurate records of your gifts by filing Form 709.